 Our social justice-focused, community-based clinical MSW program will prepare you for advanced clinical social work practice.
-You will be trained to engage in all aspects of social work practice, including psychotherapy and counseling, crisis intervention, case management, client-centered advocacy, consultation, supervision, and organizational management.
+You will be trained to engage in all aspects of social work practice including: psychotherapy and counseling, crisis intervention, and organizational management.
 At our program, you will study with faculty who are passionate about social justice and who are engaged in research, teaching and practice that aim to produce social change.
 You will gain critical knowledge of contemporary theories and evidence-based practice to understand the interconnection between personal struggles and structural oppression and develop exemplary clinical and advocacy skills to work with individuals, families and groups.

-Yes, the Master of Social Work program is accredited by the Council on Social Work Education (CSWE).
+Yes, the Seattle University Master of Social Work program is accredited by the Council on Social Work Education (CSWE).

 No; the MSW program is designed for students to attend full-time day classes and field practicum placements for the duration of the program.